prince-hope1975/atlas-dao-website/README.md

 # 🚀 Welcome to your new awesome project!

-This project has been created using **webpack-cli**, you can now run
+You can run

 ```
-npm run build
+yarn
 ```

-or
+to install all packages, and then run

 ```
-yarn build
+yarn serve
 ```

-to bundle your application
+to see this site in your browser